Impact Wrestling Emergence (2020)

-The 2020 Emergence was a professional wrestling event produced by Impact Wrestling.
+The 2020 Emergence was a professional wrestling television special produced by Impact Wrestling.
 The event took place behind closed doors at Skyway Studios in Nashville, Tennessee on August 18 and 25, 2020 as a two-part special episode for the company's weekly television program, Impact!.

 The event comprised a total of 10 matches, with five occurring on the August 18 broadcast and five on August 25.
 In the main event of the August 18 broadcast, The Motor City Machine Guns (Alex Shelley and Chris Sabin) defeated The North (Ethan Page and Josh Alexander) to retain the Impact World Tag Team Championship, while in the main event of the August 25 broadcast, Deonna Purrazzo defeated Jordynne Grace by two falls to one in the first Knockouts 30-minute Iron Woman match to retain the Impact Knockouts Championship.